khuedoan/blog/content/posts/convert-from-init-vim-to-init-lua.md

+# Convert Neovim config from init.vim to init.lua

 Only a few ~~days~~ months left until Neovim 0.5 stable release, with the support of `init.lua` as default user config.
 Here's a quick guide (more like a cheat sheet) to help someone with no Lua experience like me to save a few hours :moon: